Developer(s) – Konami & Factor 5

 Controls – 10/10

-Games in the Contra series prior to this had pretty decent controls compared to many other NES games, but for the third instalment, they have been improved on dramatically.
-With more fluency and smoothness, it’s a lot easier to get to grips with than previous games, and general movement feels nowhere near as stiff.
+Games in the Contra series prior to this had pretty decent controls compared to many other NES games, but for the third installment, they have been improved dramatically.
+With more fluency and smoothness, it’s a lot easier to get to grips with than previous games, and the general movement feels nowhere near as stiff.
 Taking advantage of this key feature is actually integral to mastering the game; especially when it comes to the harder playthrough and certain stages.

 Lifespan – 6/10

 Clocking up at roughly 4 hours after both playthroughs of the game, depending on skill level, it lasts about as long as a standard platformer, which is acceptable enough since this was the average lifespan of a game at that time.
-It would be a good few years before the standard length of a game would be increased with the advent of mainstream RPGs back in 1997, but games like this still provided a challenge stern enough to last even longer for players as they improves their skills.
+It would be a good few years before the standard length of a game would be increased with the advent of mainstream RPGs back in 1997, but games like this still provided a challenge stern enough to last even longer for players as they improve their skills.

 Storyline – 7/10

-The story simply involves two heroes, as they join the fight for humanity against the Red Falcon organization, as the alien horde invade the Earth overnight, which is on the brink of apocalypse.
-It slightly deviates away from the typical gaming scenario whereby the white knight resolves to save the damsel in distress, but it’s still quite basic, as that was how games were at the time; extremely light on story.
+The story simply involves two heroes, as they join the fight for humanity against the Red Falcon organization, as the alien horde invades the Earth overnight, which is on the brink of apocalypse.
+It slightly deviates away from the typical gaming scenario whereby the white knight resolves to save the damsel in distress, but it’s still quite basic, as that was how games were at the time; extremely light on the story.
 But this game does make a little more of an effort than many other games, incorporating a cinematic cutscene in the beginning, and bringing out a great deal of raw emotion in players to add to the gameplay.

 Originality – 6/10

-2D side scrollers at the time were the standard play style synonymous with most games at the time, but it is quite unique from my perspective, since it was the first time I’d witnessed a game that had a sense of maturity about it, making me think that thy can be more than just about calm environments and fun levels and enemies.
-For most gamers, it was Doom that had that same impact, but I didn’t play Doom throughout my childhood, instead going to play it for the first time many years later.
+2D side scrollers at the time were the standard play style synonymous with most games at the time, but it is quite unique from my perspective since it was the first time I’d witnessed a game that had a sense of maturity about it, making me think that they can be more than just about calm environments and fun levels and enemies.
+For most gamers, it was Doom that had that same impact, but I didn’t play Doom throughout my childhood, instead of going to play it for the first time many years later.